 \subsection{Environment}

 In the context of an self-supervised learning problem, the environment serves as a component that processes inputs or actions alongside current states, yielding subsequent rewards or costs.
-Formally, we define the environment as $\mathcal{E}=(C,\mathcal{S})$, where $\mathcal{S}$ represents the observed point cloud (state) and $C$ signifies the cost function.
-It is noteworthy that the choice between reward maximization and cost minimization is arbitrary, as maximizing reward can be equivalently framed as minimizing cost.
-Additionally, it is assumed that there is no transition between states, meaning that the learning problem focuses on improving the outcome by adjusting the actions (control points of the B-spline) for each given $5\times 5$ grid configuration.
+Formally, we define the environment as $\mathcal{E}=(C,\mathcal{S})$, where $\mathcal{S}$ represents the observed point cloud (state) and $C$ signifies the cost function, noting here that the choice between reward maximization and cost minimization is arbitrary, as maximizing reward can be equivalently framed as minimizing cost.
+It is assumed that there is no transition between states.
+In other words, the learning problem focuses on improving the outcome by adjusting the actions (i.e., control points of the B-spline) for each given $5\times 5$ grid configuration.

-The radial coordinates of the control points are predetermined, comprising $n+1$ radial coordinates incrementally increasing from zero to the sensor range, inclusive of the origin which signifies the location of the robot at each time step.
-Since the location of the first and second control points is predetermined, as shown in Fig.~\ref{fig1}~(a), the learning algorithm is assigned the responsibility of choosing among $n-1$ distinct angular coordinates (actions) for the remaining control points.
-The first and second control points are always at fixed positions relative to the robot to mitigate abrupt changes in the desired yaw angle.
+The radial coordinates of the control points are predetermined, comprising $n+1$ radial coordinates incrementally increasing from zero to the sensor range limit, inclusive of the origin which signifies the location of the robot at each time step.
+Since the location of the first and second control points is predetermined, as shown in Fig.~\ref{fig1}~(a), the learning algorithm is left to choose among $n-1$ distinct angular coordinates (actions) for the remaining control points.
+The first and second control points are chosen to be at fixed positions relative to the robot so as to mitigate abrupt changes in the desired heading angle.
 Therefore, the set of all control points (actions) $\mathcal{A}$ can be written as: